 SBML file exported from MINERVA map

-The SBML file should be customized before uploading to MINERVA, see more in admin manual - SBML file.
+The SBML file should be customized before uploading to the MINERVA Platform, see more in admin manual - SBML file.

-Creating a new project using this file, will generate an identical map as the exported one (annotations, elements, reactions and their positions are preserved), since SBML file exported by MINERVA contains
+Adding a new project using SBML map, will generate an identical map as the exported one (annotations, elements, reactions and their positions are preserved), since SBML file exported by the MINERVA Platform contains

 <layout> block and assigned SBOTerms, matching CellDesigner element and reaction types.